 VC communicates matters of academic quality to appropriate constituencies through its website.
-The office for Institutional Equity and Effectiveness is the main entity for collecting, assessing and publishing student achievement data related to academic quality.
-The following information is included on the College website:
+The office for Institutional Equity and Effectiveness is the main entity for collecting,

-- The College's current Accreditation status and ACCJC correspondence (I.C.3.1) - All program reviews and program-level student achievement data (I.C.3.2) - SLO's, course outcomes, program outcomes, and institutional outcomes (I.C.3.3) - A variety of data reports on student achievement, student learning, program evaluation, student and faculty demographics, distance education, and other information (I.C.3.4)

-- The College Profile and Institutional Effectiveness Report, an exhaustive factbook that shows trends in enrollment, student demographics, student completions, and the annual budget (I.C.3.4) - Interactive data dashboards that display data on a variety of enrollment, student achievement, and student equity indicators (I.C.3.5).
+- The College's current Accreditation status and ACCJC correspondence (I.C.3.1) - All program reviews and program-level student achievement data (I.C.3.2) - SLO's, course outcomes, program outcomes, and institutional outcomes (I.C.3.3) - A variety of data reports on student achievement, student learning, program evaluation, student and faculty demographics, distance education, and other information (I.C.3.4) - The College Profile and Institutional Effectiveness Report, an exhaustive factbook that shows trends in enrollment, student demographics, student completions, and the annual budget (I.C.3.4) - Interactive data dashboards that display data on a variety of enrollment, student achievement, and student equity indicators (I.C.3.5).